 The City maintains insurance for general liability, auto liability, employee dishonesty and worker's compensation through various insurance companies.
-The City has had difficulty in recent years securing insurance coverage due to various legal matters; consequently, the City's liability coverage is limited.

 NOTE 2.
 Reconciliation of Government-Wide and Fund Financial Statements

 The governmental fund balance sheet includes a reconciliation between total governmental fund balances and net position of governmental activities as reported in the government-wide statement of net position.
 This difference primarily results from the long-term economic focus of the statement of net position versus the current financial resources focus of the governmental fund balance sheets.
 The details of these differences are reported in the reconciliation on page 15.